|

 • Can the sauce when it is somewhat thin, and then add tomato powder or dehydrated tomato puree to thicken when you heat the sauce for serving.
 I use this option when I make sauce out of cherry tomatoes or other very juicy tomatoes instead of paste tomatoes.

 Some people grind up the skins and seeds to thicken the sauce.
-For our tastes, this made the sauce so bitter that we couldn't eat it.
+For our tastes, this made the sauce so bitter that we couldn’t eat it.
+Also, the skin and seeds of the tomatoes are where most of the lectins are.

 If You Don’t Have Enough Ripe Tomatoes from One Picking

-If you don't have enough ripe tomatoes at one time for canning spaghetti sauce, you can pop tomatoes that are very ripe or damaged into the freezer, until you have enough for the recipe.
+If you don’t have enough ripe tomatoes at one time for canning spaghetti sauce, you can store tomatoes that are very ripe or damaged into the freezer, until you have enough for the recipe.

 I usually core the tomatoes and half or quarter them (depending on the size) before freezing.
 Then, when I am planning on canning spaghetti sauce the next day, I place them in the sink overnight to thaw.
 In the morning, you can pour off some of the clear juice if you like so that the cook down quicker.
 Weigh them out, dump them into your stockpot, and start cooking.

-If you have fruit that's refusing to ripen, check out “4 Reasons your Tomatoes Aren’t Ripening – And What You can Do About it“.
-If you have tomato blossoms, but no fruit, we have help for that, too.
+If you have fruit that’s refusing to ripen, check out “4 Reasons your Tomatoes Aren’t Ripening – And What You can Do About it“.

 Print